martinhbramwell/GData_OpenERP_Data_Pump/README.md

 1. get a row from the *tasks* sheet
 1. from the *parms* sheet, get the two-row range indicated in the *Parameter Block* cell of the *tasks* sheet row
 1. instantiate the class specified by the *Model Class* column, passing in the above parameter block row
-1. read from one of the *Action Step* columns the name of one the class's methods, if the corresponding bit in the *Incomplete* bit map is 1, and the same bit in the *Complete* bit map is 0, otherwise skip to the next one.
+1. read from one of the *Action Step* columns the name of one the class's methods, only if the corresponding bit in the *Incomplete* bit map is set to 1, and the same bit in the *Complete* bit map is cleared to 0, otherwise skip to the next one.
 If both bits are 0 or both are 1, an error has occured
 1. set the *Incomplete* bit to 0
 1. execute the indicated method
 1. set the *Complete* bit to 1